punpayut/Fall-Detection/README.md

 # Fall Detection System
-(This project is currently in progress and will be completed soon.
-Stay tuned! )
+<span style="color:red;">This project is currently in progress and will be completed soon.
+Stay tuned!</spaan>

 ## Overview